aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 use cases that are different from the original EKS module.
 Full readme will be published in the alpha module.

-This library is a rewrite of existing EKS module including breaking changes to address some pain points on the existing EKS module.
+This library is a rewrite of existing EKS module including breaking changes to address some pain points on the existing EKS module including:

+- Can't deploy EKS cluster without custom resources
+- The stack uses nested stacks
+- Can't create multiple cluster per stack

 It allows you to define Amazon Elastic Container Service for Kubernetes (EKS) clusters.
 In addition, the library also supports defining Kubernetes resource manifests within EKS clusters.

 ## Quick start

 Here is the minimal example of defining an AWS EKS cluster

 ```
-import * as eks from '@aws-cdk/aws-eksv2-alpha';
+import * as eks from '@aws-cdk/aws-eks-v2-alpha';

 const cluster = new eks.Cluster(this, 'hello-eks', {
   version: eks.KubernetesVersion.V1_31,